google-code-export/google-checkout-oscommerce/branches/1.5dev/README.txt

-GOOGLE CHECKOUT MODULE FOR OSCOMMERCE v1.5.0
+GOOGLE CHECKOUT MODULE FOR OSCOMMERCE v1.5.0 - README

-NOTE: This module will only work with osCommerce v2.2 RC 2a:
+NOTE: This module only works with:

+  osCommerce Online Merchant v2.2, Release Candidate 2a.

+To download osCommerce, please see:

   http://www.oscommerce.com/solutions/downloads